 That was half a century ago, and the flow of men into the Society at that point has been reversed and canceled since then by a flood of men out—well over five thousand of them in America alone.
 The new buildings (and some of the old ones) are now sold off or turned to other uses.
 As Peter McDonough and Eugene Bianchi write in their important new survey of the order, “Membership in the Society of Jesus in the United States peaked in 1965, at 8,393 men.
 By 2000 it had been cut by more than half, falling to 3,635.”
 The Jesuits are not unique in this.
 The steep decline in their numbers is equaled or surpassed by those in other Catholic ministries.
-The number of aspirant priests in all Catholic seminaries (mainly diocesan) between 1966 and 1993 dropped by 85 percent.
-Women can now have meaningful careers that were closed to the young idealists who used to enter convents.
+The number of aspirant priests in all Catholic seminaries (mainly diocesan) between 1966 and 1993 dropped by 85 percent.1 Without fresh recruits to the priesthood, the average age of priests has been climbing sharply.
+The falloff in women’s orders was even more abrupt.
+In 1955, there were ten times as many nuns as priests in America.
+Now there are fewer, and they are even older than the aging priests.
+Approximately fifty thousand nuns left in the decade between 1966 and 1976—a little-heralded achievement of the women’s movement.2 Women can now have meaningful careers that were closed to the young idealists who used to enter convents.
 Many nuns discovered this while participating in, or watching other women participate in, the civil rights demonstrations of the Sixties.

 This article is available to online subscribers only.